 - i.
-Increasing available habitat to increase the available habitat for species and ensure the existence of suitable pathways for species dispersal; to underline benefits from Emerald Network sites for mitigating the impacts of climate change, reducing vulnerability and increasing resilience for species and habitats; - ii.
-Enhancing diversity and resilience of the protected-area network biodiversity depends on the protection and management of designated sites: these sites are central for ensuring that biodiversity is able to adapt to a changing environment, particularly because of climate change.
+Increasing available habitat to increase the available habitat for species and ensure the existence of suitable pathways for species dispersal; to underline the benefits from Emerald Network sites for mitigating the impacts of climate change, reducing vulnerability and increasing resilience for species and habitats; - ii.
+Enhancing diversity and resilience of the protected-area network biodiversity depends on the protection and management of designated sites: these sites are central for ensuring that biodiversity is able to adapt to a changing environment.